 What is the Significance of Walk-Through Inspections?

-It is most beneficial to complete a walk-through inspection prior to the tenant occupying the property, periodically throughout the tenancy and after the tenant vacates.
+It is most beneficial to complete a walk-through inspection prior to the tenant occupying the property, periodically throughout the tenancy and after the tenant moves out.
 Photos taken during each are helpful for before, during and after comparison.

 - Prior to tenancy occupancy, a photo inspection is completed to establish a baseline for future determination of both damages and wear and tear.

 - During the tenancy, walk-through inspections are beneficial as the photo inspection allows for a good barometer as to how the tenant takes care of the property and how it is maintained.
-This is helpful for decisions like rent increase, renewal of leases and the term of any lease.
+This is helpful for decisions like rent increase, renewal of leases and the term of any lease agreement.

 - Photo inspections are completed after the tenant vacates.
 This inspection is compared to the inspection completed prior to occupancy and is used to compare before and after for any damages and wear and tear.

-Within the thirty days following the tenant vacating, the property manager will provide a full reconciliation of the tenant’s security deposit.
-Any charges that are tenant responsible charges for damages, cleaning, etc., are deducted from the original security deposit amount and the balance is then returned to the tenant.
+Within the thirty days following the tenant vacating, the property owner will provide a full reconciliation of the tenant’s deposit.
+Any charges that are tenant responsible charges for damages, cleaning, etc., are deducted from the original deposit amount and the balance is then returned to the tenant.

 Why is Tenant Screening Important?

 The best way to ensure a quality tenant is to perform a thorough screen of potential applicants.
-A professional property manager can ensure the Federal Fair Housing Laws and State laws related to landlord/tenant are followed.
+A professional property manager can make sure the Federal Fair Housing Laws and State laws related to landlord/tenant are followed.

-If you’re seeking further assistance, or have any questions, feel free to contact Evolve Nevada today!
-We’ll be happy to help you!
+If you’re seeking further assistance or have any questions about managing your rental properties, feel free to contact Evolve Nevada today!
+Our team of property management experts will happy to help you!